careem/mockingbird/README.md

 * You cannot mock interfaces that have generic types in their definitions
 * You cannot mock lambdas
 * You cannot mock suspend functions
+* You cannot mock inline functions
+* You cannot mock reified functions

 ### Mocking